 - The flu vaccine is very safe.
-Most people have little or no reaction to the vaccine. - Some people may get a sore arm (redness, swelling, tenderness) - Others may have a fever, headache, or muscle aches but these are mild and only last a day or two. - Severe side effects and allergic reactions are rare.
+Most individuals have little or no reaction to the vaccine. - Some may get a sore arm (redness, swelling, tenderness). - Others may have a fever, headache, or muscle aches but these are mild and only last 1-2 days. - Severe side effects and allergic reactions are rare.